Knowle, Hampshire: Birth of the village

 From 2000 onward the former complex of buildings was redeveloped by a group of developers (Berkeley Homes (lead developer), Bovis Homes, Westbury Homes, Try Homes, Barry Jupe and A2Dominion) adding to Knowle Village (village).
 This comprised 130 apartments (using the former hospital buildings) houses over 53 acre.
 The principal northern (east-west) building, northern administration building, south block, superintendent's house, chapel and staff cottages were retained and converted to other uses, whilst the central north–south connecting structure and other periphery buildings were demolished.

 The redevelopment, coupled with the hamlet which pre-dates, created the first village in Hampshire in over a century, one without a church but with many other amenities.

 Demolished station

-Knowle for many decades had Knowle Halt, a halt with platforms, on the Eastleigh to Fareham and Meon Valley lines.
+Knowle for many decades had Knowle Halt, a railway halt, on the Eastleigh to Fareham and Meon Valley lines.
 The station closed on the 6 April 1964 with the platforms demolished shortly thereafter.

 Chapel

 Part of the old hospital was a red brick Chapel, with small belfry dressed in stone, built in 1875 to free up space in the main building.

 As part of the redevelopment of the complex, the chapel was refurbished by Berkeley Homes, at a cost exceeding £400,000.
 They later transferred ownership of the building to Winchester City Council for £1, with an additional gift of £28,000 to provide some funding for future maintenance costs.
-The building, which is listed, was leased by the Knowle Communuity Buildings Association (KCBA) for community use.
+The building, which is listed, was leased by the Knowle Community Buildings Association (KCBA) for community use.